faisitalia/OpenMed-PoC/README.md

 npm run dev
 ```

-You will get a locally running OpenMed server *without conferencing*
+Wait a bit (it needs to preprocess css) then you will get a locally running OpenMed server *without conferencing* but with live reload of both the client and the server.

-To get conferencing to work and have it to send email, you have to read the [installation instructions](INSTALL.md).
+To get conferencing to work and have it to send email, you have to follow the [installation instructions](INSTALL.md).